Q & A

 Do Students Have Mailboxes And How Do I Mail Something To My Student?

 Full-time resident students are assigned a mailbox on the first floor of the Edwards Student Center.
-Mailbox numbers and combinations can be found under the Housing link in MyLasell.
+Your student can find their mailbox number and combination in MyLasell under the Housing link.
 Mailboxes should be checked daily, since important notices and information are sent through the mail.
 A resident student's mailbox is another means of communication between the University (faculty, staff, administration, etc.) and the student.

 Students are notified via email when a package has been received by the Lasell Post Office.
-Students can pick up packages at the service window in the mailroom from 10 a.m.-4 p.m. on weekdays.
-The mailroom is closed on weekends, but any packages set to be delivered on a weekend will come with the couriers on Mondays.
+Students can pick up packages at the service window in the mailroom Monday – Friday (9 a.m. - 4 p.m.) and Saturday from 9 a.m. - 1 p.m.
+Any packages set to be delivered during non-operating hours will come with the couriers on Mondays.
 The Post Office can mail packages with pre-paid postage affixed to them and has stamps available for purchase.

 If you would like to send your student a letter, please use this address format: